 We know that you and your family may be struggling financially as you seek Social Security disability benefits, especially if you cannot work due to your condition.
 That’s why we take many of these cases on a contingency-fee-basis, meaning you don’t owe anything unless we’re able to get you the benefits you’re entitled to receive.

 We also offer free consultations so you can learn more about our approach to helping individuals and families recover much-needed Social Security disability benefits without having to commit.

 Call Our Team at Farmer & Morris Law, PLLC, Today

-Applying for disability benefits of any sort can be a daunting, drawn-out process, and the SSDI and SSI benefit application processes are no exceptions.
-If you would like assistance with this process, call our team at Farmer & Morris Law, PLLC, today at (828) 286-3866 for a free consultation.
+Applying for disability benefits of any sort can be a daunting, drawn-out process, and the SSDI and SSI benefit application processes are no exception.
+If you would like assistance with this process or need help with your appeal, contact our team at Farmer & Morris Law, PLLC, today for a free consultation.